chrisseaton/rhizome/doc/assembler.md

 `RAX`, where we leave it for the calling function to read the return value.

-We'll explain other details of AMD64 assembly where relevant, but it isn't essential to know much more to understand how RubyJIT works.
+We'll explain other details of AMD64 assembly where relevant, but it isn't essential to know much more to understand how Rhizome works.

 ### Why we need it